 Gris is an extremely simple greywater-system which can collect and recycle all the water you use during a shower.
-You can use this collected grey water for flushing the toilet, cleaning the house, for washing activities and even irrigation of plants if used with biocompatible soap.
+You can use this collected grey water for flushing the toilet, cleaning the house, for washing activities.
 This way you can save at least 40 liter water/person/taking a shower in an average household which means 2 billion liter saved water per day in a 50+ million habitant country like Colombia or South Africa.

 Decrease of potable water resources is growing to be a worldwide problem.
 California (US), South Africa, Brazil, Colombia, Mexico, Guatemala, Spain, India, Pakistan, Syria, are some of the worst situations.
 The main reasons: climate change, deforestation and that infrastructure couldn’t keep up with the explosive growth of cities.